PRESSING PAST PENTECOST: ELEVEN (EXCERPT OF THE FEASTS OF THE LORD)

 Pentecost!
 The term draws our spirits to the Spirit of God.
 The word inspires to the core the true saint.
 On the Day of Pentecost the dynamite of the Spirit of God was given to the followers of Jesus so a witness may be borne to every nation of the atoning death and triumphant resurrection of the Lord Jesus Christ.

-“Ye shall receive power, after that the Holy Ghost is come upon you.”
+“You shall receive power after the Holy Spirit has come on you.”
 Here is the baptism with dynamite for service.
 The tongues of flame abiding on the waiting believers signified that the word of judgment had been put into the mouths of Christ’s heralds.

 We see the effects of the word of judgment in the ministries of anointed saints, whose words caused people to be gripped in an agony of conviction as the Holy Spirit spoke of sin, of righteousness, and of judgment.